What is Order Execution, and How Does It Work?

 Core Components of Order Execution

 Order execution is complex and requires everything to work smoothly.
 It is influenced by the broker’s technical equipment, data processing delays, and the ease of access to market liquidity.
 For a brokerage to deliver seamless trade fulfillment, several infrastructure components must function in perfect coordination.
+Let’s look at the basics behind order execution:- Terminal.
+It’s the trader’s primary interface: a secure, real-time trading platform enabling order placement.
+It supports different order kinds and allows users to monitor price feeds, manage risk, and execute strategies.

 - Server.
 Acting as the operational core, the trading server gets, handles, and validates incoming orders.
 It also handles routing and coordinates execution logic.
 Integrated within the server, automatic order matching and execution systems form the backbone of trade fulfillment logic.